siddhaling/Deep-Learning-based-Poem-Generator/README.md

 4. Then run the cells and get the output.

 Supervisor of this Project:
-Dr. Siddhaling Urolagin,
+Dr. Siddhaling Urolagin,/
-PhD, Post-Doc, (Machine Learning), dr.siddhaling@gmail.com, www.github.com/siddhaling
+PhD, Post-Doc, (Machine Learning),/ dr.siddhaling@gmail.com,/ www.github.com/siddhaling/
-www.researchreader.com
+www.researchreader.com/